| 2026 For volume control use Google Chrome |

 (2026) was edited at

-Gasworks Studio in Prague, Czechia and recorded in
+Gasworks Studio in Prague, Czechia and recorded

-Studio FMEra in Watertown, Wisconsin, USA.
+Studio FMErá in Watertown, Wisconsin, USA.
 All the recordings are based

 connect your device to a advanced sound system.
+Contact

-In the late winter of 2026, having left my Zoom recorder in Prague, I purchased an inexpensive 32 Bit Float recorder from the same company.
-I didn't quite understand the difference between the old and new technology.
-It was just cheaper.
-When my H4n arrived, I was immediately suspect as it was missing most of the controls I was familiar with.
+In the late winter of 2026, having left my Zoom recorder in Prague, I purchased an inexpensive 32 Bit Float recorder. after some research I still didn't quite understand the difference between the old and new technology but this was just cheaper.
+When my Zoom H4n arrived, I was immediately suspect as it was missing most of the controls I was familiar with.
 There was just a record button!
-Any idiot could use the thing and so I very nearly sent it back.
-Then I watched a few video reviews (glad I ignored these earlier) and decided to test it out gradually, not quickly, learning, suspecting, that for my particular sound recording interests, it was better than I imagined.
-For years I have been recording using 24 bit device settings but was soon totally convinced by the H4n.
-Indeed, 32 bit float technology was like putting an atomic microscope on sound in a way that COMPLETELY revamped my editing techniques especially when using very good microphones.
-These works are not possible using the old recording technology but they also do not present well using the most common means of listening to sound these days, that is, over a handheld iPhone.
-Ear plugs help, but the vertical-timbral and spatial spectrum is mostly missing just where it is the primary creative element.
-This technology may push patrons back to the concert hall, or to better auditioning gear or in the opposite direction where ignorance is bliss.
-The iPhone is a just-adequate source device for audio or video. |
+Any idiot could use the thing... and so I nearly returned it.
+Then I watched a few more video reviews and decided to test it out gradually, methodically, learning, suspecting, that for my particular sound recording interests, it may be better than my forgotten recorder.
+For years I have been recording using 24 bit settings but was soon totally convinced by this weird H4n.
+Indeed, 32 bit float technology was like putting an atomic microscope on my peculiar sound in a way that revamped my editing techniques especially using very good external microphones.
+These FF works are not possible using the old technology.
+As mentioned above, they also do not present well over an iPhone.
+Ear buds help, but the vertical-timbral and spatial spectrum is missing on an iPad or iPhone.
+Therefore, this Float technology may push patrons back to the concert hall, to better auditioning gear, or in the opposite direction where ignorance is bliss.
+The iPhone is a just-adequate source device for audio or video.
+The works presented in the middle column, at 48k, are thusly related closely to the original 32bit float .wav files. |

-Four Moveable Sections Quick Smart, 1'44" Honest Work, 2'50" Ochablý Zadek, 6'21" Forgiveness, 5'09" The works presented above, at 48k, are closely related and use similar objects (see photo in rightmost column).
-The piece with the Czech title, Ochablý Zadek, has a foul English equivalent, my partner Caroline suggesting is in poor taste.
+tracks individually.
+Four Moveable Sections Quick Smart Honest Work Ochablý Zadek Forgiveness The track with the Czech title, Ochablý Zadek, has a foul English equivalent, my partner Caroline suggested was in poor taste.
 Americans are a little uptight in this regard whereas the Czechs, not so much.
-All the titles are derived from impulsive responses to just-completed work—a retrofitted metaphor—even if I almost never compose to elicite meaning.
-I just struggle with the materials at hand and when finished, or nearly so, I revert to being a listener.
-This is hypocritical, to say the least, as I've harshly criticized "meaning in art" as it usually includes mirroring precedents and thus deadens the brain.
-I'm off the hook here, I think, by admitting to belated connections to metaphor ("meaning" Dan), that is, at precisely the point where that line has been crossed.
-Once again, these works, and others like them, rely on "microscopic" listening gear.
-Ear buds, or better, should be used for these compositions are spatial, timbral and atypically linear in the classical sense.
-Jello Mold was made using the same recording setup and similar household objects as instruments and could be part of this page site except for compositional peculiarities.
-This applies also to Churn Works, Seven and Spanner Stack, Four. |
+All the titles are derived from impulsive responses to just-completed work—a retrofitted metaphor—even if I almost never compose to elicite specific meaning.
+I just struggle with the materials at hand and when finished, or nearly so, I revert to being a listener and react by giving it a name.
+This is hypocritical, to say the least, as I've harshly criticized "meaning in art" as it usually includes mirroring precedents that assists deadening the brain.
+I'm off the hook here, maybe, by admitting to belated metaphoric connections precisely at the point where the line has been crossed—where the artist becomes a patron.
+For the third time in this text, these works, and others like them, rely on "microscopic" listening gear.
+Earbuds, or better, must be used as these pieces are spatial, timbral and atypically linear in the classical sense.
+Jello Mold, a related work, was made using the same recording setup and similar household objects as instruments and could be part of this page site except for some compositional peculiarities. |

 Performance